Student Health & Wellness Fee

-The student health fee is different than health insurance, in that the student health fee extends beyond direct patient care, and encourages students to take advantage of other services that contribute to positive health and wellness, and help keep students on the path toward graduation.
+The student health and wellness fee is different than health insurance, in that the fee extends beyond direct patient care, and encourages students to take advantage of other services that contribute to positive health and wellness, and help keep students on the path toward graduation.

-Some things the student health fee covers and supports include:
+Some things the student health & wellness fee covers and supports at the Pat Walker Health Center, the Sexual & Relationship Violence Center, & University Recreation include:

 - 24-hour mental health emergency care